sebasusnik/aerolab-frontend-challenge/README.md

-# Aerolab Frontend coding Challenge
+# Aerolab Frontend Coding Challenge Solution

-This is my [Aerolab Frontend Developer coding challenge](https://github.com/Aerolab/frontend-developer-coding-challenge) resolution built with [Next.js](https://nextjs.org/).
-You can view a live demo of the app [here](https://aerolab-frontend-challenge-sebasusnik.vercel.app/).
+This project is my resolution to the [Aerolab Frontend Developer coding challenge](https://github.com/Aerolab/frontend-developer-coding-challenge) built with [Next.js](https://nextjs.org/).
+You can see a demo of the app in action [here](https://aerolab-frontend-challenge-sebasusnik.vercel.app/).

-## Getting Started
+## 👨‍💻 Getting Started

 To get started, clone the repository and install the dependencies: